Getting Started With Ruby

 rbenv local and

 As its name suggests, this sets the ‘global’ version of Ruby to use in the command line when no other version is specified.
+Basically, it’ll act like a system default Ruby, but you can override it later if you need to use a different version.
 Let’s set the global Ruby version to the one we just installed like so:

 This sets the Ruby version to be used in the current local folder where the command is run, and overrides the global setting.
 For example, let’s say you’re in

 ~/cool_ruby_project.
 If you run the following:

 $ rbenv local 3.1.3